Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 If you do not want, or are not able, to receive electronic invoices you should ask your suppliers to issue you with paper invoices.
 This is a commercial matter between you and your supplier.

-If you receive electronic invoices from a supplier in another member state, the format of those invoices will have to meet the requirements of your supplier’s tax authority.
+If you receive electronic invoices from a supplier in another country, the format of those invoices will have to meet the requirements of your supplier’s tax authority.
 You may want to check whether your system can accept invoices in this format before you agree to receive them electronically.
 This is a commercial matter between you and your supplier.

 - output tax in the case of reverse charge services